okotaku/sc_diffengine/README.md

 ## 📖 Introduction [🔝](#-table-of-contents)

-DiffEngine is the open-source toolbox for training state-of-the-art Diffusion Models.
-Packed with advanced features including diffusers and MMEngine, DiffEngine empowers both seasoned experts and newcomers in the field to efficiently create and enhance diffusion models.
+SCDiffEngine is the open-source toolbox for training state-of-the-art Diffusion Models.
+Packed with advanced features including diffusers and MMEngine, SCDiffEngine empowers both seasoned experts and newcomers in the field to efficiently create and enhance diffusion models.
 Stay at the forefront of innovation with our cutting-edge platform, accelerating your journey in Diffusion Models training.

 1. **Training state-of-the-art Diffusion Models**: Empower your projects with state-of-the-art Diffusion Models.
 We can use Stable Diffusion, Stable Diffusion XL, DreamBooth, LoRA etc.
 2. **Unified Config System and Module Designs**: Thanks to MMEngine, our platform boasts a unified configuration system and modular designs that streamline your workflow.
 Easily customize hyperparameters, loss functions, and other crucial settings while maintaining a structured and organized project environment.